LBPHacker/R316/manual.md

 Subtracts `S` from `P`, and stores the result in `D`.
 Note that due to properties of 2's complement arithmetic, whether both operands are signed or both are unsigned does not matter, as long as they are the same signedness.

-Note that in the case of this instruction, it is `P` that may take an immediate value rather than `S`.
-Accordingly, the following:
+Note that in the case of this instruction, it is `P` that may take an immediate value rather than `S`, because it is `P` that is encoded into the secondary operand field of the instruction's encoding, and conversely, `S` is encoded into its primary operand field.
+Using an immediate value for `S` is still allowed, but such usage expands to `add` instead, so the following:

 ```asm
 sub r3, 8